hadronized/blog/Getting_Into_Netwire.md

 `camera` is not a behavior, it’s a function from events to a behavior.
 You have to apply the events on `camera` in order to get its behavior.
 Once you’ve done that, you cannot pass events to the next behavior.
 What a pity.
-That is more a configured behavior, yeah.
+That is more a configured behavior than a behavior consuming inputs / events.

 With the current `Behavior t a` implementation, a behavior network is reduced to a function `t -> a`, basically.
 Then, the only stimulus you